 This way, only non-adblock users are allowed to view the content.
 If you have a history of producing consistently valuable content, they won’t find it hard to whitelist your website.
 Valuable content makes a lot of difference here.

 #4 Integrate anti-adblock solutions

 If there exist adblockers, anti-adblockers are also thriving.
 Platforms like Blockthrough (formerly PageFair) offer complex recovery solutions harmless to UX.
 Consider these solutions if you own a reputable website with unique content that attracts many users, and you feel you may lose a significant part of your income because of adblockers.
 For those who have just started growing passive income, they might turn up as double expenses.

-#5 Use direct links or native ads
+#5 Use Direct Links or In-Page Push ads

 Direct links are URLs that publishers can put anywhere, especially texts, So they are difficult for adblocking tools to track.
 You could place the links right in the body of your text.

 Similarly, native ads blend smoothly with web content and do not create any inconveniences for your visitors.
 Native banners can go a long way in helping you monetize the AdBlock traffic, both desktop and mobile.